leec94/.github/CONTRIBUTING.md

-# Open-Horizon Contribution Guideline
+# Contribution Guideline

-We're so glad that you're thinking about contributing to Open-horizon-services.
+We're so glad that you're thinking about contributing to this document.
 We welcome your contributions!

 Here are some guidelines and instructions for contributing to our projects.
 Please go through them before making a contribution.

 ## Code of Conduct

-Open-horizon-services governs its participants according to the Contributor [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/).
+This project governs its participants according to the Contributor [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/).
 As a contributor, you agree to uphold this code.

 ## FAQ and General Questions

-Before asking any questions, please have a look at our [Wiki](https://wiki.lfedge.org/display/OH/Project+Contributions).

 If your question concerns the code of a project, then you should create a [new issue] in the relevant project's repository.

-You can also join open-horizon chat channel on element and then ask your question(s) in the relevant channel of our [Element workspace](https://chat.lfx.linuxfoundation.org/#/welcome).

-You can also checkout our [documentation website](https://open-horizon.github.io/) for better understanding of open-horizon projects.

 ## How to Contribute Code?